 - Autonomy: It states that all patients should be treated equally without any differentiation.
-They should be provided necessary treatment they need to cure their diseases and problems.
+They should be provided necessary treatment that they need to cure their diseases and problems.

-- Beneficence: The doctors and researchers should aim at doing best in the interest of people whether they are patients or society on the whole.
-The risk associated with the research process should be correlated with benefits associated with it for social wellbeing.
+- Beneficence: The doctors and researchers should aim at doing their best in the interest of people whether they are patients or society on the whole.
+The risk associated with the research process should be correlated with benefits associated with it for their social wellbeing.

-- Non-Maleficence: any kind of bad acts and deeds should be avoided in any case in order to ensure -safe treatment to patients.
+- Non-Maleficence: Any kind of bad acts and deeds should be avoided in any case in order to ensure safe treatment to patients.
 In case human subjects feel at risk of death or injury during an experiment, they can quit at any moment.
 If risks in a research process become so evident that it may cause harm to human subjects, the researchers should immediately stop the process.

 - Justice: The doctors and researchers should do justice for the conduct of a research.
-Any impediment like a disease, gender, race, sexual orientation etc. to intervene between duties as doctor or researcher should be avoided.
+Any impediment like disease, gender, race, sexual orientation etc. to intervene between duties as a doctor or researcher should be avoided.

-- Trustfulness: A physician should be truthful to its patients in order to help them to overcome their problems and issues
+- Trustfulness: A physician should be truthful to its patients in order to help them to overcome their problems and issues.

 Elements of Valid Consent